ExpReS-VLA: Specializing Vision-Language-Action Models Through Experience Replay and Retrieval: Experiments

 All experiments run on a single NVIDIA RTX 5090 (32GB) GPU using mixed precision (BFloat16) with PyTorch 2.0, demonstrating the feasibility of on-device adaptation without distributed computing infrastructure.
 We evaluate each method across two complementary settings: simulation experiments on the LIBERO~\cite{liu2023liberobenchmarkingknowledgetransfer} benchmark comprising 4 task suites with 10 tasks each, evaluated over 50 rollouts per task across 5 random seeds for statistical reliability, and physical robot experiments using a 7-DOF Franka Emika Panda arm performing 5 manipulation tasks with 30 trials for in-distribution conditions and 10 trials for out-of-distribution variants.

+For out-of-distribution evaluation, each physical robot task introduces a specific environmental variation from the in-distribution training conditions. \textit{Place mug} replaces the original black cloth workspace background with a plaided cloth. \textit{Stack bowls} introduces bowls with unseen geometry and color. \textit{Push bowl} changes the workspace background from black cloth to a reflective white acrylic surface, testing robustness to specular reflections. \textit{Knock can} substitutes the original Pringles can with a different size and variant. \textit{Move 7UP} replaces the 7UP can with a Diet 7UP can, altering the visual appearance while preserving the task structure.
+These variations test distinct failure modes: background changes stress visual grounding, unseen objects challenge object recognition, and reflective surfaces introduce lighting artifacts.

 We compare \methodAbbr{} against four baselines to establish performance bounds.
 Diffusion Policy and Octo results are taken directly from the OpenVLA paper~\cite{Kim2024} to ensure fair comparison, representing state-of-the-art imitation learning from scratch and fine-tunable generalist policies respectively.
 We additionally evaluate OpenVLA trained from random initialization to measure the benefit of pretraining, and OpenVLA with naive fine-tuning (without our memory mechanisms) to isolate the contribution of our approach.
 To understand component contributions, we conduct systematic ablations by removing individual elements: \methodAbbr{}(-C) excludes the contrastive loss to measure the impact of learning from failures, \methodAbbr{}(-R) removes RAG retrieval to assess the value of similarity-based experience selection, and \methodAbbr{}(-E) eliminates experience replay to quantify the importance of memory retention.
 These ablations reveal which components are essential versus complementary for achieving robust adaptation.